hashicorp/serf/website/source/intro/vs-zookeeper.html.markdown

 Additionally, Serf is not mutually exclusive with any of these strongly consistent systems.
-Instead, they can be used in combination to create systems that are more scalable and fault tolerant, without sacraficing features.
+Instead, they can be used in combination to create systems that are more scalable and fault tolerant, without sacrificing features.